"Size and strength doesn't matter when you've got good technique."

 Don’t make this judgment call for yourself.
 This limits your learning to what you think you’re capable of when in actuality, you’re capable of more than you can imagine.

 © 2012 - 2018 Empty Cup Enterprises.
-Pacific Wave Jiu-Jitsu is a divison of Empty Cup Enterprises.
+Pacific Wave Jiu-Jitsu is a division of Flip Side Ventures Inc.